Maintaining the upper body angles during the down swing and

 Therefore whilst facing a wall, place your toes about 300mm

-away from the wall and slowly adopt your normal address position
+away from the wall and slowly adopt your normal address

-or nearly touching the wall.
+either touching or nearly touching the wall.

-If the head is not quite touching the wall, slowly shuffle your
+If the head is not quite touching the wall, slowly shuffle

-touches the wall.
+head actually touches the wall.

 Whilst maintaining both a sideways angle and a forward angle